RMLio/social-media-archiving/README.md

 After an initial selection we tested several of the surveyed tools.
-The folder `harvesting-tool-comparison` of this repository contains the documentation we created during this testing activities.
+The folder `harvesting-tool-comparison` of this repository contains the documentation we created during this testing activity.

 We selected the [Social Feed Manager (SFM)](https://gwu-libraries.github.io/sfm-ui/),